-Now that January is behind us, it’s the indicator of many things: we are farther into our New Year’s resolutions, we’re closer to spring, and of course February is the start of American Heart Month.
+Now that January is behind us, it’s the indicator of many things: We are farther into our New Year’s resolutions, we’re closer to spring, and February is the start of American Heart Month.
 As you begin your journey to better heart health, understanding what foods can help you along this journey will be very useful.
-Eating a diet that includes heart healthy fats is just one of many ways to improve heart health.
+Eating a diet that includes heart-healthy fats is just one of many ways to improve heart health.
 According to the American Heart Association, knowing which fats raise LDL cholesterol and which ones do not is the first step in lowering your risk of heart disease.
-Fat intake should be limited to less than 25 to 35 percent of total calories per day and should come from monounsaturated and polyunsaturated fat sources like nuts, seeds, and vegetable oils.
-(Editor’s note: use of vegetable oils is not encouraged by me and the figure for percent of calories from fat is much higher than my recommendation which is more in the 10 to 20 percent range.)
+Fat intake should be limited to between 25 percent and 35 percent of total calories per day and should come from monounsaturated and polyunsaturated fat sources such as nuts, seeds and vegetable oils.
+(Editor’s note: I do not encourage the use of vegetable oils, and the guidelines for percentage of calories from fat is much higher than my recommendation, which is more in the range of 10 percent to 20 percent.)

-One incredible source of heart healthy fats is the avocado.
-Avocados are composed of mostly monounsaturated fats, and may help lower blood cholesterol when used in place of saturated fats.
-In addition to being high in heart healthy fats, this fruit has a myriad of other health benefits.
+One incredible source of heart-healthy fats is the avocado.
+Avocados are composed of mostly monounsaturated fats and may help lower blood cholesterol when used in place of saturated fats.
+In addition to being high in heart-healthy fats, this fruit confers many health benefits.
 The best news of all?
-Avocados are in season during the winter, perfect for consumption during American Heart Month!
-Read below to learn more about the health benefits of the amazing avocado:
+Avocados are in season during the winter, which makes them perfect for consumption during American Heart Month!
+Here are just some of the health benefits of the amazing avocado:

 The avocado is versatile and can be used in a wide variety of dishes.
 Here are some ideas for the next time you buy an avocado:

-- Spread mashed avocado on toast for a heart healthy, and vegan substitute for butter
+- Spread mashed avocado on toast for a heart-healthy, vegan substitute for butter.

 - Create a guacamole dip for your next taco night.
 Guacamole can be easily created with just a few simple ingredients.
 Combine mashed avocados with jalapeno, diced tomato, red onion, garlic powder (or fresh minced garlic), salt and pepper.

 - Add to any sandwich to add flavor and creaminess.
+Now that January is behind us, it’s the indicator of many things: We are farther into our New Year’s resolutions, we’re closer to spring, and of course February is the start of American Heart Month.
 Avocado can make a great substitute for mayonnaise.

-Or use it in this tasty dressing or sauce that Jill created for Tomatillo Cilantro Avocado Dressing.
+- Or use it in a tasty dressing or sauce, such as Jill’s Tomatillo Cilantro Avocado Dressing.
 If you can’t find tomatillos, you can leave them out and add more liquid until the dressing is the consistency that you like.
 You can also use it as a sauce over vegetables, brown rice or your favorite grains.

-Remember to plan in advance as the best avocados are truly ripe which might take a few days.
+Remember to plan in advance.
+The best avocados are truly ripe, which might take a few days.